schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 .# Abstract

 >Editor's note: This draft has not been submitted to any formal process.
 It may change significantly if it is ever submitted.
 You are reading it because we trust you and we value your opinions.
-Please do not recirculate it.
+Feel free to link, but please do not recirculate it.
 Please join us in testing patches and equipment!

 Unicast addresses are the most successful and most useful kind of addresses in the Internet Protocol (IP).
 Non-unicast portions have